Home

 Well Joe, I have always heard people mention that houseboats get @ 1/2 to 1 mile per gallon (MPG).

-To give you some of our real life gallon per hour numbers, we have a 45 foot aluminum barge style houseboat with a single 3.0 Liter 4 cylinder gas engine, and we burn @ 2 gallons per hour (GPH), and do @ 6-7 knots (7-8 MPH), running at @ 2500 RPM.
+To give you some of our real life gallon per hour numbers, a 45 foot aluminum barge style houseboat with a single 3.0 Liter 4 cylinder gas engine, and it would burn @ 2 gallons per hour (GPH), and do @ 6-7 knots (7-8 MPH), running at @ 2500 RPM.

-Definitely not neck breaking, however at this speed my wife and I can chat, eat a sandwich, and enjoy the scenery all at the same time :)
+Definitely not neck breaking, however at this speed you could chat together, eat a sandwich, and enjoy the scenery all at the same time :)

-Our previous houseboat was a Gibson style and it had twin 4.3 liter V6's, and we would burn @ 10-12 gallons per hour, running at 3200 RPM, and were planing at @ 16 knots (18 MPH).
-I found that at that speed you really have to keep an eye on floating or submerged debris :(
+A previous houseboat was a Gibson style and it had twin 4.3 liter V6's, and we would burn @ 10-12 gallons per hour, running at 3200 RPM, and were planing at @ 16 knots (18 MPH).
+I found that at that speed you really have to keep an eye on what's ahead, and floating or submerged debris :(

 Possibly some of our readers are interested in reducing their houseboats fuel consumption, or getting more mileage per tank of fuel, than have a look at our most popular Houseboat Mileage Tips.